Find Your Router IP Address: Quick and Easy Tutorial

 D-Linkadmin(blank)

+It’s of primary importance to change your router’s username and password to prevent unauthorized and unwanted access and guarantee the security of your network.
 Remember to promptly change your default username and password to ensure the security of your network.

 Using Command Line to Find Router IP Address